dgbenner/ai-engineering/README.md

 # AI Engineering Journey

-A living documentation of transitioning into AI Engineering, mapping existing capabilities, ongoing learning, and evolving trajectory.
+A living documentation tracking the expansion of skillsets and toolsets in AI Engineering: mapping current capabilities, continuous learning, and future trajectory.

 ## Purpose